weitianxin/Graph_Pool/README.md

 # Graph_Pool
-To build a better graph classification model
+Aim to build a better graph classification model